tdcastillon/RPG_Typescript/README.md

 npm start
 ```

 This will compile the TypeScript code and start the application.
-You can then open your browser and navigate to `http://localhost:3000` to see the game in action.
+This is a game that will be played in your terminal

 ## Contributing